SantosJGND/Galaxy_KDE_classifier/Summary_functions/README.md

 Reference KDEs were extracted across data sets of contiguous bi-allelic markers.
 Sample-level statistics were extracted at each window and stored in matrices *Blocks_Request* and *Blocks_profiles* (optional).

-The generation of ideograms provides a initial, visual exploration of this output.
+The generation of ideograms allows an initial, visual exploration of this output.

+- Core Asian rice variation (3K RG, Alexandrov *et al*.
+2014).

 This repository provides tools for a quantitative exploration of this data.

 ### gff_Blocksmerge.py - combining information